berquist/pymolresponse/docs/source/index.rst

-pyresponse
+pymolresponse
 ==========

 Molecular frequency-dependent response properties for arbitrary operators.

-For documentation, go to https://berquist.github.io/pyresponse/.
+For documentation, go to https://berquist.github.io/pymolresponse/.

 Currently, the goal is to provide: